 Best for Snowboarding Powder

-Year after year after year the Arbor Coda Splitboard makes our list of best splitboards of the year.
+Year after year after year the Arbor Coda Rocker Splitboard makes our list of best splitboards of the year.
 For 2021 the Coda Splitboard from Arbor has won the award for the best powder splitboard.
 Riding powder is what we all search out while splitboarding this is this a board you’ll want to seriously consider.
 One of the best backcountry splitboards on this list, perfect for deep snow.

 The Arbor Coda Splitboard is built on a parabolic rocker platform.
-This is ideal for shredding powder as the nose rocker gives great float as the rocker continues to decrease towards the tail.
+This is ideal for shredding powder as the nose rocker gives insane float as the rocker continues to decrease towards the tail.
 When putting in a skin track in fresh snow the rocker performed well.
 However when the board was used in a heavily traveled skin track it slides back from time to time as most rocker splitboards do.

 With a nice combination of wood, glass and carbon fiber this Arbor Splitboard has great pop, is easy to control and rides like a solid board.
-The Coda Splitboard is also now available in a camber version.

 Best for Touring